thomashoullier/aoc-2022/README.md

 # Advent of Code 2022
 Solving the Advent of Code (AOC) 2022 puzzles.
 This year in C++.

-My goal is to learn to use common C++ libraries used in solving the type of problems in AOC.
+My goal is to learn som common C++ libraries used in solving the type of problems in AOC.
 I tried using mostly modern C++.

 My rules are: